 Arthur Herman, Freedom’s Forge (New York: Random House, 2012); A.J.
 Baime, The Arsenal of Democracy (Boston: Mariner, 2015).

-For a critique of this capitalist nonsense see Richard Smith, “Six theses on saving the planet,” Next System Project, 2017:, PDF pp. 20ff.
+For a critique of this hypocrisy and nonsense see Richard Smith, “Six theses on saving the planet,” Next System Project, 2017: https://thenextsystem.org/six-theses-on-saving-the-planet, PDF pp. 20ff.

-We’re hardly original here.
-Others have also argued for nationalization to phase-out fossil fuels.
-See Carla Skandier, “Nationalize the fossil fuel industry,” In These Times, November 17, 2017; and “Quantitative easing for the planet,” The Next System Project, August 30, 2018; and Peter Gowan, “A plan to nationalize fossil fuel companies,” Jacobin, March 2018.
-This plan differs in several respects from those: First, Skandier and Gowan focus exclusively on the fossil fuel producing industries: coal, oil and gas.
-We contend that any nationalization of producers would inevitably also require nationalization of most of the industrial consumers in transportation, petrochemicals, some manufacturing (autos, Boeing etc.), services (airlines, likely some tourism, ) distributors, and so on.
-Secondly, whereas Gowan looks to hiring freezes, voluntary redundancies, and welfare state and union-run retraining schemes “to smooth out the transition as much as possible,” we call for nothing less than iron-clad government-funded job guarantees at comparable pay and benefits.
+whereas Gowan looks to hiring freezes, voluntary redundancies, and welfare state and union-run retraining schemes “to smooth out the transition as much as possible,” I argue for iron-clad government-funded job guarantees at comparable pay and benefits for laid off fossil fuel workers.
 Given the need for immediate and rapid shutdowns and retrenchments, nothing less than this has a chance of winning worker support in those industries.
 Thirdly, this plan insists on a parallel and coordinated emergency phase-in of renewables to replace the industries we need to phase out.
 Fourthly, this plan calls for transitioning to broad democratic planning.

 Julian Ambrose, “IEA warns $1.3 trillion of oil and gas could be left stranded,” Telegraph, March 20, 2017.